L.A. Times: Migrants 'Typically' Don't Cut Americans' Wages

 The research shows that an increase in the absolute number of immigrants in a particular county from 2000–2010 results in corresponding economic gains—increased demand for locally produced goods and services, a corresponding inflow of U.S.-born individuals—that are reflected in the housing market.

-A recent academic paper says a sudden migration by Americans can boost housing prices by 8 percent for every 1 percent increase in a city’s population.
+A recent academic paper says a sudden migration by Americans can boost housing prices by eight percent for every one percent increase in a city’s population.

 Rising house prices have helped push many Californians into poverty, says the federal Census Bureau.